 Lessons generally follow a logical format ,beginning with teaching, modelling.
 This is followed by guided group and independent work.
 The final party of the lesson is a plenary, which is an essential opportunity for assessment.
-Timings may vary, however and short plenaries may be in evidence throughout lessons..
+Timings may vary, however and short plenaries may be in evidence throughout lessons...
 It is made clear to the children at the start of the lesson exactly what it is they will learn as the objectives are shared with them.
-It is explained to children how they will know if progress in a lesson. .
+Success criteria and how the children will show progress, is discussed at the beginning and end of every lesson.